djoerch/randomised_filtering/README.md

 After that the scripts in the `scripts` folder will be available with autocompletion whenever the virtual environment is activated.

+### Additional resources

+The script `scil_convert_tractogram.py` is used in the bash script to convert tractograms between different formats.
+For this to work, the repo at `https://github.com/scilus/scilpy` has to be installed (follow their README).

 ### Bash script

 The bash script is not installed in the virtual environment and should be called